j12-solutions/nos3/docs/wiki/Scenario_Constellation_with_Lunar_Focus.md

 # Scenario - Constellation with Lunar Focus

-This scenario was developed to demonstrate having multiple spacecraft in a constellation in NOS3.
-In addition, these spacecraft are in an orbit about the Earth-Moon L2 point.
+This scenario was developed to demonstrate running NOS3 in a configuration which has multiple spacecraft in a constellation.
+For this scenario, these spacecraft are in an orbit about the Earth-Moon L2 point.

 This scenario was last updated on 12/10/2025 and leveraged the `802-constellation-scenario-with-lunar-focus` branch at the time [c415ff7].